nagarajuiare/nagarajuiare/README.md

 Learning about sustainable technologies and innovative solutions.

 **🌱 I’m currently learning...**
-Exploring various technologies with a strong enthusiasm for continuous learning.
-I have experience with Python and C.
+Exploring data science with a strong enthusiasm for continuous learning.
+I have experience with Python and C, and I’m currently diving into data science tools like NumPy, pandas, and Matplotlib.

 **💞️ I’m looking to collaborate on...**
 Projects that involve sustainable technology, software development, or any tech-related innovations.